untillpro/scm4j/scm4j-vcs-test/README.md

 # Overview
 Pk-vcs-test project provides base functional test class for IVCS implementations subclassed from [pk-vcs-api](https://github.com/ProjectKaiser/pk-vcs-api).
 It used as maven dependency for [pk-vcs-git](https://github.com/ProjectKaiser/pk-vcs-git), [pk-vcs-svn](https://github.com/ProjectKaiser/pk-vcs-svn) and other VCS support libraries.
-All neccessary vcs-related functional testing is implemented within pk-vcs-test.
+All necessary vcs-related functional testing is implemented within pk-vcs-test.
 It is need to implement just few abstract methods.

 # Terms